oelburk/flutter-utils/dart/markdown-to-notion/README.md

 - 🎯 The converter optimizes for Notion's specific markdown flavor
 - 📐 Headers beyond H3 are converted to bold H3 headers
-- 🔸 Unordered lists use bullet points (•) instead of hyphens
+- 🔸 Unordered lists use dashes (-) for better Notion compatibility
 - 📊 Tables are formatted with clear headers and separators
 - 🌈 Code blocks preserve language information for syntax highlighting
 - 🧹 Excessive whitespace is cleaned up for better readability